 No two pedestrian accident injuries are the same, so don’t expect a certain case value before having an experienced attorney evaluate all the factors in your specific case.
 A qualified personal injury lawyer will evaluate the accident evidence, review your medical prognosis, and determine if your Georgia brain injury will affect your ability to work or return to the same job.

 Once these things are determined, an attorney can hire the right experts to testify to your injuries and long-term consequences, in order to secure the most compensation possible in your case.
 To ensure you get the best financial recovery possible, you need to hire a skilled Georgia brain injury lawyer to negotiate with the insurance company on your behalf.
-Call the Law Offices of Shane Smith at 770-487-8999 for a free consultation today.
+Call Shane Smith Law at 770-487-8999 for a free consultation today.